 Applicants must satisfy the usual requirements for studying for a doctorate at Oxford.
 Candidates must also have good writing, communication and presentation skills (see the University's web pages on the DPhil in Computer Science for details).

-You should apply online by 25th November 2019, quoting studentship reference CS-MK-2020
+You should apply online by 12 noon on Friday 10th January 2020, quoting studentship reference CS-MK-2020